ziwei-cheng/STAT_IntroDataScience_ZC/README.md

-# Ziwei-STAT-Work
+The repository is for class STAT 2600, Introduction to Data Science, taken in Spring 2020 at CU Boulder.

-The repository contains my assignments for the class STAT 2600, taken in Spring 2020 at CU Boulder
+The files contain individual and team assignments.

-Coding language: R and python
+Coding language : R, Python